 Today I decided to share with you some of my favorite tips on dealing with a stubborn toddler.

 You can survive this difficult phase with some parenting guidance and education!

 Are you having a hard time parenting a stubborn child?

-I don’t know about you but when my toddler locks her heels down on an something it extremely hard to change her mind!
+I don’t know about you but when my toddler locks her heels down on an something it is extremely hard to change her negative behaviors!

 Dealing With A Stubborn Toddler – 5 Ways To End The Drama Now

-When you are dealing with a stubborn toddler, it can make you feel helpless, angry, frustrated, and tired of pleading or negotiating with them.
+When you are dealing with stubborn children, it can make you feel helpless, angry, frustrated, and tired of pleading or negotiating with them.

 Before you know it, in the heat of the moment, you are both in a bad mood and yelling at someone who doesn’t even come up to your waist.

 Make a Game

-Say your stubborn toddler refuses to pick up their toys, and every time it becomes a battle of wills to see who win the toy wars and how many time-outs there will be today!
+Say your toddler, with their stubborn nature, refuses to pick up their toys, and every time it becomes power struggles to see who wins the toy wars and how many time-outs there will be today!